warwick358/GlowbitmarqueeTutorial/marqeu.md

 ## step 6 create the loop
 We will now start working on the "forever' block.
 In this section we will tell the microbit how to use the GlowBit's LED lights.
-We will start with the "loop" tab. and look for a "for do" loop placce it in the forever loop.
+We will start with the "loop" tab and look for a "for do" loop placce it in the forever loop.
+Change the number from "4" to "12"

 ```block
 basic.forever(function () {